 MCS has a strong community of teachers, staff, students, and parents, all working in concert to the best outcome for our children.
 It is a place where parents are active partners in their children’s education.
 We have a very active parent/teacher organization (the PTO), a strong, forward-thinking board, and an outstanding team of administrators responsible for each of the programs – toddler/primary, elementary, and adolescent.

 We have a robust academic program that promotes independent learning with an emphasis on building concepts, problem-solving, and mastery of skills.
-Our specials include P.E., Spanish, Music, Ceramics, and Art for all students from K to 8th grade and Spanish and Music for our pre-K students.
+Our specials include physical education, Spanish, music, ceramics, and art for all students from kindergarten to 8th grade and Spanish and music for our primary students.
 A variety of clubs, sports, and classes are available after school.

-Our campus includes four primary (pre-K and kindergarten) classes and one toddler class in our 100 and 200 Primary buildings.
+Our campus includes four primary (pre-K and kindergarten) classes and a toddler class.
 Each classroom has its own outdoor garden and shared natural learning area.
 The three lower elementary classes (grades 1-3) are housed in our 300 building adjacent to the elementary playground; each has beautiful bright open spaces and its own bathrooms, cubbies, and kitchen.
-Our two upper elementary classes (grades 4-6) and our middle school program (grades 7 and 8) enjoy our newest classroom spaces in the 600 building.
+Our two upper elementary classes (grades 4-6) and our adolescent program (grades 7 and 8) enjoy our newest classroom spaces in the 600 building.
 This building has a computer/technology space and a full kitchen, along with ample library space within the classrooms.